lightning/bolts/01-messaging-crypto-and-init.md

 1. First, before any actual data transfer, both nodes participate in an authenticated key agreement protocol which is based off of the Noise Protocol Framework<sup>[4](#reference-4)</sup>.
-2. If the initial handshake is successful, then nodes enter the transport message exchange phase.
-In the transport message exchange phase, all messages are `AEAD` ciphertexts.
+2. If the initial handshake is successful, then nodes enter the lightning message exchange phase.
+In the lightning message exchange phase, all messages are `AEAD` ciphertexts.

 ### Authenticated Key Agreement Handshake